 9.6.2 following written notice to the Buyer, resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Buyer for any excess over the price of the Goods or charge the Buyer for any shortfall below the price of the Goods.

 10. Return of Goods

-- Where the Buyer complains of defect or damage the Buyer should take action as in 3 if the defect or damage is apparent or if not confirm the complaint in writing with 2 working days from delivery or collection.
+Where the Buyer complains of defect or damage the Buyer should take action as in 12.3 if the defect or damage is apparent or if not confirm the complaint in writing within 2 working days from delivery or collection.
 If a written complaint is not received within 2 Business Days by the Seller then the Seller will be under no liability and the Buyer will be deemed to have accepted the Goods.

 13. Sale by Sample – Description

 Unless expressly agreed in writing between the Buyer and the Seller sale will not be by sample or samples submitted and descriptions or illustrations in trade literature or catalogues shall be treated as showing type, class and general character only and not as importing terms or warranties as to substance, performance colour, quality or dimension and any failure of Goods to conform which such samples, descriptions or illustrations shall not constitute any breach of Contract on the part of the Seller.